lets-getitnow/ai_go_explain/5_inspect_parts/html_reports/README.md

 Each position HTML file **automatically navigates** to the move of interest when the page loads.
 No manual navigation required - the Go board will display the exact position where the NMF component showed strong activation.

 ### **Interactive Go Board**
-- Full SGF game viewer powered by BesoGo
+- **Navigation Controls**: First/Previous/Next/Last move buttons
-- Navigate through the complete game using controls
+- **Game Replay**: Step through the entire game move by move
+- **Jump to Move of Interest**: Direct link to the NMF activation position
+- **Move Counter**: Shows current move number and total moves
+- **7x7 Board Display**: Proper coordinate mapping from 9x9 SGF to 7x7 analysis
-- Realistic stone rendering with wooden board theme
+- **Custom SVG Rendering**: High-quality black and white stones with wooden board
-- Coordinate labels for easy move reference

 ### **Comprehensive Analysis Data**
 Each position page displays: